lvllc904/promethea-network-state/ROADMAP.md

     - [ ] Launch the public, on-chain census dashboard.
     - [ ] Begin formal negotiations with innovation-friendly jurisdictions for legal and diplomatic recognition based on the on-chain census data.
     - [ ] Issue the first Promethean Passports as verifiable, self-sovereign digital identities.

+4.  **Meta-Automation (The Self-Updating Roadmap):**
+    - [ ] Design and implement a "meta-AI" that observes codebase commits and their associated descriptions.
+    - [ ] Train the AI to cross-reference the intent of code changes with the objectives outlined in this roadmap.
+    - [ ] Grant the AI the ability to propose modifications to this `ROADMAP.md` file, creating a system that automatically documents its own evolution.